 3. Competitive UX\UI (Another SEO Bonus)

-In the summer of 2021, updates to Google Search algorithms will come into effect.
+In the summer of 2021, updates to Google Search algorithms came into effect.
 According to the developers’ idea, the algorithms will consider page usability when ranking.
 This news made a splash among site owners and gave them a boost to think about overall site optimization, both for mobile and desktop, to provide the most convenient user experience and get to the top of search queries.

 PWAs have become a solution that combines a smooth and user-friendly design and navigation that native applications usually have while being scalable.
 Unlike native apps, they can be found through search engines just like any other website and can boost SEO rankings.
 To some extent, PWAs are even superior to their native counterparts, as they are more intelligently organized.